-Attend a local Special Olympics practice.
-Interview a Special Olympics athlete, take photographs of him/her practicing, and create a photo essay to display in the athlete's school.
+- Attend a local Special Olympics practice.
+Interview a Special Olympics athlete, take photographs of him/her practicing, and create a photo essay to display in the athlete's school. - -adapted from Get Into It!

 Reflection is key in connecting this year's learning experiences with students' personal development and awareness.
 Have students think and write about questions like these: